 Habitat Covariate Selection

-We categorized 82 habitat measurements collected using the CHaMP habitat protocol (CHaMP 2016) into 10 habitat groups, and for each habitat covariate an MIC value was calculated based on the strength of association between the habitat covariate and the response variable, parr density (fish/m2).
-Covariates were then ranked within each habitat group (Figure 1) and we selected one or two covariates from within each habitat group taking into consideration their MIC rank.
-Moreover, pairwise correlations among habitat covariates were considered (Figure 2) to minimize including redundant variables measuring similar aspects of habitat.
-Finally, we considered whether covariates described aspects of habitat potentially important towards rearing of spring/summer Chinook salmon parr.
-Considering the above, we chose the following 14 CHaMP habitat covariates to fit the QRF model: channel unit frequency, conductivity, cumulative drainage area, disturbance index, fish cover (total), large wood frequency (wetted), riparian cover (no canopy), slow water percentage, substrate <2 mm, substrate D50, summer hourly average temperature, wetted depth standard deviation, and wetted width to depth ratio average.
-Table 2 provides a brief description of each of the habitat covariates used.
+We categorized 145 habitat measurements collected using the CHaMP habitat protocol (CHaMP 2016) into 11 habitat groups, and for each habitat covariate an MIC value was calculated based on the strength of association between the habitat covariate and the response variable, parr density (fish/m).
+We chose the following 14 CHaMP habitat covariates to fit the QRF model: channel unit frequency, thalweg depth CV, average wetted width to depth ratio, total fish cover, disturbance index, riparian ground cover, average thalweg depth, percent gravel, average substrate size (D50), percent substrate < 6mm, average hourly temperatures in the summer, maximum weekly average temperature, conductivity and frequency of large wood in the wetted channel (Table 2).

 QRF Model

 A QRF model was fit using 14 habitat covariates (Table 2) and the quantregForest package (Meinshausen 2016) in R (R Core Team 2015) and the 90th quantile of the predicted distribution was used as a proxy for carrying capacity.
-After model fit, one can examine the relative importance of each habitat covariate included in the model (Figure 3).
+After model fit, we examined the relative importance of each habitat covariate included in the model (Figure 3).
 Moreover, QRF models allow one to visually examine the marginal effect of each habitat covariate on the quantile of interest using partial dependence plots (PDP).
 These plots show the marginal effect of changing a single habitat covariate while maintaining all other covariates at their mean values (Figure 4).
+However, given that many habitat metrics are somewhat correlated, these marginal effects are not independent of one another making the interpretation of partial dependence plots less straightforward.

 After model fitting, the QRF model was used to predict habitat capacity at all CHaMP sites within the interior Columbia River basin.

 Model Extrapolation

 Text…